TheCooperative/SLIT/README.md

 ## Git pull
 When a update to the project is made or you're behind on the code, you can use **git pull** to get your branch up to speed.
 Be sure that you're on the branch you want to copy the code to, this is usually your personal brach.
+When that's done you have the code, but it's not publiched on your branch.
+It's only stored localy on your pc, so you can continue working on the code and experiment and late publish it to your branch.
 - git pull origin (branchname)
-When this is done you have the code, but it's not publiched on your branch.
-It's only stored localy on your pc, so you can continue working on the code and experiment and late publish it to your branch.

 ## Committing